lpalbou/Contextuals/README.md

-# Contextual-CC
+# Contextuals

-Contextual-CC is a Python library designed to provide comprehensive contextual information for AI applications with graceful fallbacks and efficient caching.
+Contextuals is a Python library designed to provide comprehensive contextual information for AI applications with graceful fallbacks and efficient caching.
 This library helps ground AI in spatial, temporal, environmental, social/relational, and cultural contexts, with structured, consistent data formats.

 ## Features